WebexCC/webexcc.github.io/_pages/Evaluate.md

 For example, the custom variable I show just above, I can use it in the script, as follows:

-**Note**: I do not use the `$(variable)` syntax here, as I am not trying to convert the variable to its value, rather, I am storing new data inside of it.

 <img style="border: 1px solid grey;" src="/assets/images/Evaluate/custom-variable-as-output.png" height="300" />

 I felt the best way to show you that the custom variable was actually modified, would be to show you the node execution in the debugger: